-Whatever material you choose to construct your raised garden bed the completed bed should be comfortable and practical for you when you are gardening
+Whatever material you choose to construct your raised garden bed the completed bed should be comfortable and practical to work on when gardening

 The beds must also be safe to use, If you are building it yourself, using concrete or stone, or the height is over 2ft, consider these points.

 The higher the structure the higher the chance of failure.
-It is important to be aware that as the retaining wall height increases, the force trying to topple the wall increases by a large factor.
-For example, if you double the height of a wall, the tipping force can increase by a factor of three or four times.
+It is important to be aware that as the highs of the retaining wall increases, the force trying to topple it increases by a large factor.
+For example, if you double the height of the raised bed, the tipping force can increase by a factor of three or four times.

-If it's not possible to drain the water away from the wall because the slope in the garden behind the wall is to severe, the water can be drained through the wall by installing weep holes at the base of the wall.
+If it's not possible to drain the water away from the wall or raised bed structure, water can be drained through the walls of the raised bed by installing weep holes in the base

 Garden Drainage information can be found on my garden drainage page